ejm/incendium/_posts/2016-04-05-welcome-to-incendium.md

 title: "Welcome to Incendium, Population YOU"
 date: 2016-04-05T00:00:00.000Z
 author: Evan Markowitz
+description: "Want to come to Incendium, here's a quick peek at all of our attractions!"
 ---

-Want to come to Incendium, here's a quick peek at all of our attractions!

 ## Be Our Guest